audrasmi/RFFLSCAD/compat.scad.md

 **Description**:
 Emulates printing of an error message.
 The text will be shaded red.
+You can also use this as a function call from a function.

 Argument        | What it does
 --------------- | ------------------------------